olcf-tutorials/NVMe/README.md

 Spectral Work DONE File : /gpfs/alpine/stf007/scratch/gmarkoma/bb_training/install/nvme_output_1557776904/ior_file_easy.00000004
 ```

-Enqueue means that the file will be copied, Dequeue that the file is under trasnfer, and Done that the trasnfer finished.
+Enqueue means that the file will be copied, Dequeue that the file is under transfer, and Done that the transfer finished.

 In the output file you can information such as: